The Eliot Quartett was founded in 2014 and has become one of the most engaging and promising string quartets of the next

-The Eliot Quartett has established itself as a ﬁxture within the music scene in its hometown of Frankfurt, Germany.
-In addition to regular appearances at the Alte Oper, the Polytechnische Gesellschaft concert series and the Schumann Gesellschaft, the Eliot Quartett opened the Streichquartetttage in 2018 at the Holzhausenschlösschen in Frankfurt, where it had the honour of performing six concerts as artist in residence with guests Boris Brovtsyn, Annika Treutler, Laura Ruiz Ferreres, Torleif Thedéen und Maxim Rysanov the following season.
+The Eliot Quartett has established itself as a cornerstone of the music scene in its hometown of Frankfurt, Germany.
+In addition to appearances at the Alte Oper, the Polytechnische Gesellschaft concert series and the Schumann Gesellschaft, the Eliot Quartett is a regular guest at the Holzhausenschlösschen in Frankfurt, where it had the honor ofperforming six concerts as Quartet in Residence in 2019 with guests Boris Brovtsyn, Annika Treutler, Laura Ruiz Ferreres, Torleif Thedéen and Maxim Rysanov.

-The Eliot Quartett is named after the American poet T. S. Eliot whose famous work Four Quartets was inspired by the innovative late quartets by Ludwig van Beethoven.
+The Eliot Quartett is named after the American poet T. S. Eliot whose famous work Four Quartets was inspired by the innovative late quartets of Ludwig van Beethoven.
 Eliot, like Beethoven, attempted to establish a connection between past, present and future by breaking away from the accepted classical forms of the time.
+The Eliot Quartett’s debut CD was released in 2019 as part of GENUIN’s German Music Competition Award Winner series.

 Picture: Thomas Stimmel